-For ecommerce, delivery options include offering multiple speeds for shipping, free delivery, home delivery, BOPIS (buy-online-pickup-in-store) where consumers can pick up the product at a brick-and-mortar location or locker, and more recently curbside where they can pick the item up without coming inside.
+For ecommerce, this means offering delivery options.
+This can encompass multiple speeds for shipping, free delivery, home delivery, BOPIS (buy-online-pickup-in-store) where consumers can pick up the product at a brick-and-mortar location or locker and curbside, where they can pick their order up without coming inside.

 Curbside service isn’t a new concept.

-However, the option has grown in popularity in recent years as customers increasingly want more options around BOPIS, curbside, and delivery, and businesses race to provide better omnichannel fulfillment to stay competitive.
+However, the option has grown in popularity in recent years as customers increasingly want more options around BOPIS, curbside and delivery.
+Businesses are in a race to provide better omnichannel fulfillment to stay competitive.

 Like BOPIS, curbside is a convenient option to add to your omnichannel strategy.